LACourtenay/HyperSkinCare_Statistics/README.md

     information has or will be provided.
 * <b> Sensor Band Information </b>
     * A list of each of the Headwall Nano-Hyperspec's bands, their frequencies, and corresponding colours of visible light where applicable.
+* <b> Statistical Results
+    * A folder containing all of the statistical results and values calculated for the present study, and consequently used to create the associated manuscipt/article.
 * <b> R Code for Robust Statistical Analysis </b>
-    * All the R code used to process the corresponding hyperspectral signatures
+    * All the R code used to process the corresponding hyperspectral signatures and extract the statistical results
     * All of the code used to produce graphs and figures included within the study

 --------------------------------------------------------